Intensionality, Intensional Recursion, and the G\"odel-L\"ob axiom: Consistency of Intensional Operations

 \section{Consistency of Intensional Operations}

-In this section we shall prove that the modal types of iPCF allow us to consistently add `intensional operations' on the modal types.
-These are \emph{non-functional operations on terms}, which are not ordinarily definable, because they violate equality.
-However, we will show that our use of modal types enables the separation of intension from extension.
-We shall do this by adding intensional operations to iPCF, introducing a notion of reduction, and proving it confluent.
-A known corollary of confluence is that the equational theory induced by reduction is \emph{consistent}, i.e. it does not equate all terms.
+In this section we shall prove that the modal types of iPCF enable us to consistently add intensional operations on the modal types.
+These are \emph{non-functional operations on terms} which are not ordinarily definable because they violate equality.
+All we have to do is assume them as constants at modal types, define their behaviour by introducing a notion of reduction, and then prove that the compatible closure of this notion of reduction is confluent.
+A known corollary of confluence is that the equational theory induced by the reduction is \emph{consistent}, i.e. does not equate all terms.

-There is one very serious caveat, involving extension flowing into intension.
-That is, we need to exclude from consideration terms where a variable bound by a $\lambda$ occurs under the scope of a $\ibox{(-)}$ construct.
+There is a caveat involving extension flowing into intension.
+That is: we need to exclude from consideration terms where a variable bound by a $\lambda$ occurs under the scope of a $\ibox{(-)}$ construct.
 These will never be well-typed, but---since we discuss types and reduction orthogonally---we also need to explicitly exclude them here too.